mathworks-ref-arch/matlab-on-azure/releases/R2019a_and_older/online-licensing-instructions.md

-# MATLAB on Azure using a Network License Manager
+# MATLAB on Microsoft Azure using Online Licensing

 # Requirements
 Before starting, you will need the following:

-- A network license manager. <p>You can use the MathWorks provided reference architecture to deploy a network license manager on the cloud.
-For more information, see [Network License Manager for MATLAB on AWS](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).</p>
+- A MATLAB� license.
+For more information, see [Configure MATLAB Licensing on the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).
 - A [MathWorks Account](https://www.mathworks.com/login?uri=%2Fmwaccount%2F).
 - A Microsoft Azure account.